Picocrypt/Picocrypt/README.md

 Yes, Picocrypt is secure against quantum computers.
 All of the cryptography used in Picocrypt works off of a private key, and private-key cryptography is considered to be resistant against all current and future developments, including quantum computers.

 # License
-All original code (not a fork) in the [Picocrypt organization](https://github.com/orgs/Picocrypt/repositories) licensed under `GPL-3.0-only`.
-This includes the GUI, CLI, and Web versions.
-Forked repositories retain the license of their respective upstream sources.
+All original code (non-forked repositories) in the [Picocrypt organization](https://github.com/orgs/Picocrypt/repositories) is licensed under **GPL-3.0-only**.
+This includes the GUI, CLI, and web application.
+Forked repositories retain their respective upstream licenses.

 # Acknowledgements
 A thank you from the bottom of my heart to the significant contributors on [Open Collective](https://opencollective.com/picocrypt):